alinabodnar1/alinabodnar1/README.md

 ## Hello visitor! welcome to my profile 👋
-## I am Alina and I am from Ukraine :flag_ukraine:
+## I am Alina and I am from Ukraine :flag_ukraine

-### I follow my happiness and hope the Universe will open doors for me where there were only walls before :globe_showing_asia_australia:
+### I follow my happiness and hope the Universe will open doors for me where there were only walls before :globe_showing_americas

 <picture>